boecker-lab/docs.sirius.github.io/docs/_pages/intro.md

 **CSI:FingerID** identifies the structure of a compound by searching in a molecular structure database.
-Here and in the following, "structure" refers to the identity and connectivity (with bond multiplicities) of the atoms, but no stereochemistry information.
+Here and in the following, "*structure*" refers to the identity and connectivity (with bond multiplicities) of the atoms, but **no** stereochemistry information.
 Elucidation of stereochemistry is currently beyond the power of automated search engines.